The Passage to Adulthood

 When does a child become an adult?
-According to the law, it happens instantaneously.
-Parents and educators, though, know that maturity is not just something that happens; it is something that develops.
+Parents and educators know that maturity is not just something that happens; it develops.
 Adolescence is the training ground for this transformation to adulthood.

 Independence and a sense of responsibility are two markers of maturity.
 Middle School students must constantly exercise their executive skills: juggling multiple assignments, keeping track of due dates, and coordinating efforts in group projects.
 Students gain independence while doing real tasks such as planning transportation for a trip, calling to make appointments for community service, or writing thank you notes to people who have assisted the community.
 In the words of one graduate: "Everyone is motivated to learn, and we encourage each other to be self-directed."